Black and Minority Ethnic (BME) Campaign

 To sign up to the BME Campaign's mailing list and receive regular updates on activities, events and campaigns click here.

 All self-identifying BME students are welcome to get involved in the BME Campaign.
-To find out more you can join the Facebook group, email Diva, or come along to one of the Campaign's events.
+To find out more you can join the Facebook group, email Isabella, or come along to one of the Campaign's events.

 Campaigns and Events

 Each year during October, the BME Campaign leads the Students' Association's Black History Month celebrations, organising panel discussions, film screenings, and social events.
-If you'd like to be involved in this year's events, please contact Diva.
+If you'd like to be involved in this year's events, please contact Isabella.